 How Old Is Kerala Mural?

 Old enough to drop your jaws!
 Dating between the 9th to 12th centuries CE, these murals are the most iconic symbol of religious and artistic traditions.
 There are over 150 temples in Kerala consisting of ancient murals.
 The emergence of murals in Kerala is a transformative art form, it started out as floor painting called ‘Kalamezhuthu’ and then reached its destination as wall paintings or murals.

-Earlier, the terrain and its natural surrounding influenced Kerala murals.
+Earlier, the terrain and its natural surroundings influenced Kerala murals.
 Later, the buzz of the Bhakti movement and culture intrigued the interest of the painter.
 These 200-year-old paintings are extraordinary and more elegant than complex.
 Kerala has the second largest number of mural sites after Rajasthan, in India.
 This adds to the list of Kerala’s proud Heritage.

 Is There Anything Unique About The Murals?

 Another distinctive feature of Murals is the feminine undertone of male gods and the other way around as well.
-A few figures like Parasuraman, Vettakorumakan saints and kings had moustaches.
+A few figures like Parasuraman, Vettakorumakan saints, and kings had moustaches.
 The renowned dance and ‘mudras‘ or poses of Kathakali performers are inspired by the mural artists who enacted the poses of the figure in the paintings they would create.